CONSULAR LEGALIZATION AND APOSTILLE OF DOCUMENTS IN KAZAKHSTAN

 The process of apostille of a document at the Public Service Center takes up to 5 business days, not including the date of submission.

-The consular fee for apostille of a document at the Public Service Center is 0.5 MCI (1,725 tenge).
+The consular fee for apostille of a document at the Public Service Center is 0.5 MCI.

-Which countries do not require legalisation and apostille?
+Which countries do not require legalization and apostille?

-Currently, the parties to the Kishinev Convention are Armenia, Azerbaijan, Belarus, Kyrgyzstan, Moldova, Russia, Tajikistan, Uzbekistan, and Ukraine.
+Currently, the parties to the Kishinev Convention are Armenia, Azerbaijan, Belarus, Kyrgyzstan, Moldova, Russia, Tajikistan and Uzbekistan.

 Our cases

-Check out our cases on legalisation of documents for use abroad and in Kazakhstan
+Check out our cases on legalization of documents for use abroad and in Kazakhstan

-Our consultants will manage the whole process, represent and protect your interests at the consulate, the Ministry of Foreign Affairs and other state authorities under a power of attorney.
+Our consultants will take over the whole process, (on the basis of power of attorney) represent and protect your interests at the Foreign Consulates, Kazakhstan Ministry of Foreign Affairs and other government agencies.

 Our work with the Ministry of Foreign Affairs of the Republic of Kazakhstan